 The consolidated financial statements have been prepared in accordance with IFRSs, which comprise all standards and interpretations approved by the IASB and the disclosures requirement of the Hong Kong Companies Ordinance.
-All IFRSs effective for the accounting period commencing from 1 July 2020 have been adopted by the Group in the preparation of the consolidated financial statements for the year ended 30 June 2021.

 The consolidated financial statements have been prepared on a historical basis except as disclosed in the accounting policies below.